koenrane/KR-new-site/content/steering-llama-2-with-contrastive-activation-additions.md

 |      Not Finetuned | **1% (-7)**       | 8% (+0)          | 22% (+14%)        |
 | Negative Finetuned | 2% (-6)           | 2% (-6)          | 10% (+2%)         |

-- Very low sycophancy is achieved both by negative finetuning and subtracting the sycophancy vector.
+- Low sycophancy is achieved both by negative finetuning and subtracting the sycophancy vector.
 The rate is too low to examine how well the interventions stack with each other.
-- If we wanted to increase sycophancy, however, then our technique has _very strong_ performance. **A single sycophancy vector boosts the sycophancy rate by 14%, while positive finetuning only boosts it by 4.5%.
+- If we wanted to increase sycophancy, however, then our technique has _strong_ performance. **A single sycophancy vector boosts the sycophancy rate by 14%, while positive finetuning only boosts it by 4.5%.
 However, finetuning adds _10.5%_ when adding the sycophancy vector!** This means that the effect is **superadditive**.

   - If activation additions and finetuning had similar effects on the model, then finetuning would eat up most of the benefits of the sycophancy vector.
 We observe the opposite!
   - Alex expects this effect to be slightly sublinear in general.
 Before concluding superadditivity in general, remember that this is just one datapoint (excluding the sycophancy-decreasing case, which is too close to 0 to get an obvious effect at this level of statistical power).